tfabris/BlueGigaEmpeg/README.md

 ###  Important:

-Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled [Modify empeg Car interior for I2S digital audio connection](#i2s).
+Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
 Also, once the I2S modification has been completed, do not connect the Empeg to any tuner module.
 Damage may occur if these instructions are not followed.

-Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled [Modify Empeg Car interior for I2S digital audio connection](#i2s).
+Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled ["Modify Empeg Car interior for I2S digital audio connection"](#i2s).
 I take no responsibility for damage incurred while you are dismantling and modifying your empeg Car player.